springboardmentor000/EnviroScan-AI/README.md

 - Agricultural Fields
 - Waste Disposal Sites

-These features help in identifying pollution sources.
+These spatial features provide environmental context for identifying pollution sources.

+---

-3. Metadata Tagging:
+3. Metadata Tagging

-Each data point is tagged with:
+Each collected data point is tagged with the following metadata:

 - Latitude
 - Longitude
 - Timestamp
 - Monitoring station name

-4. Data Storage:
-Data is stored in a structured dataset:
-"enviro_scan_dataset.csv"
+This ensures the dataset contains both spatial and temporal context.

 ---

+4. Data Storage

+The collected data is stored in a structured dataset: enviro_scan_dataset.csv

+This dataset is later used for preprocessing and machine learning.

+---

 Module 2: Data Cleaning and Feature Engineering

 Objective:

-To preprocess collected data and generate meaningful features for machine learning.
+The objective of this module is to preprocess the collected data and generate meaningful features for machine learning models.

+---

-1. Duplicate Removal:
+1. Duplicate Removal

-Duplicate records are removed:
+Duplicate records are removed to ensure dataset integrity.

+Example:
 "df.drop_duplicates()"

+---

-2. Handling Missing Values:
+2. Handling Missing Values

+API responses may sometimes contain missing values.

+To address this:

+- Missing pollutant values are replaced with realistic simulated values
-Missing values are handled using:
+- Missing values are handled using zero-value filling and noise-based simulation

-- Zero-value filling
-- Noise-based simulation

 This ensures dataset completeness.

-3. Standardization:
+---

+3. Standardization of Timestamps and Data

-- Timestamps are converted to standard datetime format
+All timestamps are converted into a standardized datetime format.

-- Time is represented in IST
+Time is represented in Indian Standard Time (IST).

-Derived features:
+Temporal features derived:

 - Hour of Day
 - Day of Week

+These features help capture time-based pollution patterns.

+---

-4. Spatial Feature Engineering:
+4. Spatial Feature Engineering

+Spatial proximity features are extracted using OpenStreetMap data through OSMnx.

-Generated features:
+Generated spatial attributes:

 - road_count
 - industry_count
 - farmland_count
 - dump_count

-5. Dataset Integration:
-All data sources are merged into a single feature-rich DataFrame.
+These features represent environmental infrastructure around monitoring locations.

 ---

+5. Dataset Integration

+All datasets are merged into a single feature-rich DataFrame containing:

+- Pollution measurements
+- Weather conditions
+- Spatial features
+- Temporal features

+---

 Milestone 2 (Week 3–4)

+Milestone 2 focuses on pollution source labeling and machine learning model development.

 Modules included: